jfloff/mac-developer-setup/oh_my_zsh.md

 antigen theme pygmalion
 ```

-To set the theme, open the `~/.zshrc` file and look for the line starting with `ZSH_THEME`.
-Paste the name of your theme.

 ### Plugins

  You can choose the plugins you want from this [list](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins-Overview).
-Enable the plugins you want by editing your ```~/.zshrc``` file, just like my plugins:
+To install plugins just type ```antigen Enable the plugins you want by editing your ```~/.zshrc``` file, just like my plugins:

  ```shell
 plugins=(atom brew common-aliases encode64 git git-extras